Icession/Java-Capstone/README.md

 ### 🔸 Inheritance
 `NumberGame` inherits from the `Game` abstract class and overrides its methods to implement the logic for a specific game.
-This reuse of functionality demonstrates inheritance and makes the design more scalable and maintainable.
+This reuse of functionality demonstrates inheritance and makes the design more maintainable.

 public class NumberGame extends Game{